10 Essentials Every Gardener Should Own

-Dovetail Workwear Freshley Overall in Black Stretch Denim, $129, dovetailworkwear.com
+Shop Now: Dovetail Workwear "Freshley" Overall in Black Stretch Denim, $129, dovetailworkwear.com.

 These tough, no nonsense boots slip on easily, are weatherproof, and are super comfortable for all day wear thanks to built-in shock absorbers.

-For light tasks, slip on a pair of Foxgloves.
+For light tasks, slip on a pair of these gloves.
 They fit like second skin making it a breeze to handle detail work like thinning out seedlings.
-Just toss them into the wash when they're dirty and they'll look like new again.

 If you need to tackle a patch of brambles or prune your rose bushes, try these heavy-duty goat-skin gloves.
 The buttery-soft, supple leather molds to your hands and the gloves extend to your elbows for extra protection.

 Keep sun off your neck with a cotton bandana (or wear it wet on steamy days to stay cool).
-Jenni Earle's hand-sewn and hand-dyed ones just gets softer each time you use them.
+This neutral, goes-with-everything blue option is a versatile choice.

 Insulated Water Bottle